mongodb/docs-realm/source/includes/appschema-hosting.rst

           └── files/
               └── <files to host>

-.. div:: section-intro

 Files that you want to :doc:`host on Realm </hosting>` should be included in your application's ``/hosting`` directory.
 Each file will be uploaded with the metadata defined in ``metadata.json``.

-   You can :doc:`configure the metadata
+You can :doc:`configure the metadata </hosting/configure-file-metadata>`
-   </hosting/configure-file-metadata>` for each hosted file in
+for each hosted file in ``metadata.json``.
-   ``metadata.json``.
 This metadata configuration file is an array of documents that each correspond to a single hosted file's metadata attributes.

 .. _hosting-metadata-json: